 Quickstart: Create your first data science experiment in Azure Machine Learning Studio (classic)

-In this quickstart, you create a machine learning experiment in Azure Machine Learning Studio that predicts the price of a car based on different variables such as make and technical specifications.
+In this quickstart, you create a machine learning experiment in Azure Machine Learning Studio (classic) that predicts the price of a car based on different variables such as make and technical specifications.

 If you're brand new to machine learning, the video series Data Science for Beginners is a great introduction to machine learning using everyday language and concepts.